-The Material Measurement Laboratory and the NIST Center for Neutron Research encourage undergraduate science and engineering majors to participate in the Summer Undergraduate Research Fellowship (SURF) program at NIST in Gaithersburg, MD.
-MML/NCNR SURF activities offer students the opportunity to spend 11 weeks during the summer performing hands-on research in chemistry, chemical engineering, biochemistry, materials science, and condensed-matter physics.
+The Material Measurement Laboratory (MML) and the NIST Center for Neutron Research (NCNR) encourage undergraduate STEM majors to participate in the Summer Undergraduate Research Fellowship (SURF) program at the NIST laboratories in Gaithersburg, MD.
+The MML/NCNR program is specifically designed to provide hands-on research experience in Chemistry/Biochemistry and Materials Science.

 Material Measurement Laboratory

 biochemical science, ceramics, chemical and biochemical reference data,

 The NCNR is a major national user facility and resource for industry, universities, and government agencies with merit-based access made available to the entire U.S. technological community.
 Neutrons are powerful probes of the structure and dynamics of materials ranging from molecules inserted into membranes mimicking cell walls to protons migrating through fuel cells.
 The unique properties of neutrons can be exploited by a variety of measurement techniques to provide information not available by other means.
 They are particularly well suited to investigate all forms of magnetic materials such as those used in computer memory storage and retrieval.
 Atomic motion, especially that of hydrogen, can be measured and monitored, like that of water during the setting of cement.
 Residual stresses such as those inside stamped steel automobile parts can be mapped.
 Neutron-based research covers a broad spectrum of disciplines, including engineering, biology, materials science, chemistry, physics, and computer science.
 Current experimental and theoretical research is focused on materials such as polymers, metals, ceramics, magnetic materials, porous media, fluids and gels, and biological molecules.Back to top of the page

 NIST SURF Program